vjanu/CodeFlexers-Initial-Implementation/Ashane/ID_License_validation/Image_Upload_Php_Script/android/README.txt

 *Make sure you have permissions to access the folders of server using external devices *Make sure to give necessary read write permissions in ubuntu devices

-*Go to the files inside android folder and check whether $path is correct with deployed location of tes-img folder in both NIC and Lisence folder
+*Go to the files inside android/basecontent.php and check whether $basefilepath is correct with deployed location of folder